wavefrontHQ/wavefront-appmetrics-sdk-csharp/README.md

 The Wavefront reporter has the following configuration options:
   * WavefrontSender - the client that handles sending of metrics to Wavefront via proxy or direct ingestion.
   * Source - the source for your metrics.
-  * ReportMinuteDistribution - report Wavefront Histograms aggregated into minute intervals.
+  * WavefrontHistogram.ReportMinuteDistribution - report Wavefront Histograms aggregated into minute intervals.
-  * ReportHourDistribution - report Wavefront Histograms aggregated into hour intervals.
+  * WavefrontHistogram.ReportHourDistribution - report Wavefront Histograms aggregated into hour intervals.
-  * ReportDayDistribution - report Wavefront Histograms aggregated into day intervals.
+  * WavefrontHistogram.ReportDayDistribution - report Wavefront Histograms aggregated into day intervals.
   * Filter - the filter used to filter metrics just for this reporter.
   * FlushInterval - the delay between reporting metrics.